-Donald Trump’s Extremist Supporters Want Him Executed For Betraying Them, Report Says
+Donald Trump's Extremist Supporters Want Him Executed For Betraying Them, Report Says

-A report from HuffPost released on Saturday claims that some of Donald Trump’s extremist supporters are turning on him and calling for his execution.
+A report from HuffPost released on Saturday claimed that some of President Donald Trump's extremist supporters are turning on him and calling for his execution.

 "In online havens for MAGA extremists, including Gab, CloutHub, MeWe, Telegram and far-right message boards such as 8kun, the tone toward Trump is shifting," the publication wrote.